rupertlssmith/mlir-toy/Readme.md

     docker build -t mlir-dev:bookworm .

-Top run an interactive session as your user inside the docker container:
+To run an interactive session as your user inside the docker container:

     docker run -it --rm -v "$PWD":/work mlir-dev:bookworm bash